-Despite their name, the common toad is becoming increasingly uncommon in our landscape, as a study by Froglife showed they have declined by 68% over the last three decades, therefore the recordings provide vital knowledge for us.
+Despite their name, the common toad is becoming increasingly uncommon in our landscape, as a study by Froglife showed they have declined by 68% over the last three decades, therefore, these recordings provide vital knowledge for us.

 Help us record Essex’s toads